martycheung/CppND-Facial-Emotion-Recognition/model/README.md

 # Facial Emotion Recognition Model

 ## Overview
-A quick model building process was done in order to get an MVP Facial Emotion detector working quickly, since the main aim of this project was to showcase C++ skills, not ML or Python.
+The model building process was conducted very briefly, in order to get an MVP Facial Emotion detector working quickly, since the main aim of this project was to showcase C++ skills, not ML or Python.
 This directory contains:
 - *Facial Emotion Recognition Model - CNN.ipynb*, *Facial Emotion Recognition Model - Transfer.ipynb* Jupyter Notebooks where I prototyped and built the machine learning model
 - *tensorflow_model.pb*: the protobuf file that contains the tensorflow graph and the model weights
 - *haarcascade_frontalface_alt2.xml*: Haar Cascades model that was copied from the OpenCV library in "data/haarcascades/".
 Copied here so that it is easier to refer to the model path.